 SECTION 1: INTRODUCTION

-Response to Intervention (RtI functions as a significant educational strategy or framework designed to identify students who may be at-risk for substandard academic performance and intervene by providing supplemental interventions targeted to their learning needs.
+Response to Intervention (RtI) functions as a significant educational strategy or framework designed to identify students who may be at-risk for substandard academic performance and intervene by providing supplemental interventions targeted to their learning needs.
 The overall purpose of RtI at (name of your district here) is to (Insert the purpose of RtI from your district’s perspective here).

 Response to Intervention Defined